Table of Contents

 - throw away enough food (40%) to feed the world’s starving population

-- have enough empty housing for 6 times our homeless population, half of which are investment properties
+- have enough empty housing for 31 times our homeless population, half of which are investment properties or Air BnB properties.

 …which shows, in short, that we have enough resources, so homelessness and poverty should not be a thing in America.
-Our values are just really messed up which is created by the requirements of the monetary system.
+Our values are just really messed up which is created by the requirements of monetary systems.

-Can you name me any country which has eliminated poverty?
+Can you name any country which has eliminated poverty?
 No, you cannot, because no countries have eliminated poverty.
 Where is the country with the lowest poverty in the world?
-It is about 3% and it is in one of the Nordic countries and their poverty rate is about 3%.
+It is in one of the Nordic countries and their poverty rate is about 3%.
 Even with as great as they are, even they cannot end poverty.
-Any economic system which has any non-zero level of poverty is a complete and absolute failure and that is what we are faced with today – a complete and absolute failure.
+Any socioeconomic system which has any non-zero level of poverty is a complete and absolute failure and that is what we are faced with today – a complete and absolute failure.

 - build or replace infrastructure